jrc-rodec/FJSSP-W-Benchmarking/README.md

-# FJSSP and FJSSP-W Benchmarking Framework
+# FJSSP and FJSSP-W Benchmarking Environment
-This provided framework can be used to test and compare different algorithms for the flexible job shop scheduling problem (FJSSP) and the FJSSP with worker flexibility (FJSSP-W).
+This provided environment can be used to test and compare different algorithms for the flexible job shop scheduling problem (FJSSP) and the FJSSP with worker flexibility (FJSSP-W).
 The provided benchmark instance collection can be found in the "instances" subdirectory, including some example instances for the FJSSP-W. Also provided in the directory "InstanceData" are known best results and lower bounds for the different problems and their instances.
 "util" contains the provided evaluation and comparison functionality of the benchmarking environment, including the algorithm used to create FJSSP-W problem instances from the well known FJSSP instances.

 ## FJSSP-W Benchmarking Instances